 There are five islands to choose from, and each has it’s own specific charm.

-At nearly 250,000 acres, there is something across these islands for everyone!
-Note that it is possible to camp here to maximize your time and make all that effort of arriving worthwhile.
+Spanning nearly 250,000 acres, there is something across these islands for everyone!
+Note that it is possible to camp here to maximize your time and make all of your efforts worthwhile.

 You May Also Like: Southern California Bucket List Activities